SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Introduction

 \section{Introduction}

-The capabilities of large language models (LLMs) have advanced from knowledge recall and simple inference to more complex problem solving that requires multi-step reasoning \cite{naveed_comprehensive_2024, ferrag_reasoning_2025}.
-However, there are still types of computation where traditional computer science algorithms are superior, particularly tasks requiring long-horizon execution, precise intermediate computation, or strict control flow \cite{plaat_multi-step_2025, wu2025tabulardataunderstandingllms}.
-This observation motivates hybrid approaches that combine {\em neural} and {\em symbolic} reasoning, an idea that also underlies recent work on agentic AI systems \cite{wan_towards_2024, colelough_neuro-symbolic_2025}.
+Artificial intelligence is increasingly tasked with accelerating scientific discovery, powering applications from automated literature reviews to autonomous ``AI scientists'' \citep{wang2023scientific, lu2024aiscientist}.
+Scientific tables are central repositories of empirical knowledge, combining heterogeneous structure, domain-specific notation, and implicit assumptions.
+Answering questions over scientific tables therefore requires models to simultaneously understand language, retrieve precise evidence, and execute multi-step procedures \citep{lu_scitab_2023, sui2024tablemeetsllmlarge}.
+While large language models (LLMs) have advanced significantly in knowledge recall and multi-step reasoning \citep{naveed_comprehensive_2024, ferrag_reasoning_2025}, traditional algorithms often remain superior for tasks requiring long-horizon execution, precise intermediate computation, or strict control flow \citep{plaat_multi-step_2025, wu2025tabulardataunderstandingllms}.
+This observation has motivated hybrid approaches that combine neural and symbolic reasoning for agentic AI systems \citep{wan_towards_2024, colelough_neuro-symbolic_2025}.
+Scientific tables provide a natural stress test for these paradigms by demanding a seamless integration of semantic understanding and logical execution.